Skip to main content

 • Various texts, among others, the rule for building a solar clock.

-Modern staircase (21) to the Osireion
+Modern staircase (Plan No. 21) to the Osireion

 Leaving the Temple of Seti I